 The normal promotion route is to the post of Principal Research Associate (Grade 11) or Director of Research (Grade 12).
 Please see the updated Senior Researcher Promotions (SRP) scheme procedure and guidance on the HR Division webpages.
 Advice in relation to particular cases can be obtained from the relevant HR Schools Team.

-The Head of Institution should provide an opportunity for discussing the appropriate way forward with members of staff whom they consider to have a reasonable prospect of promotion, whether through an application under the ACP R&T Scheme or under the SRP scheme.
+The Head of Institution should provide an opportunity for discussing the appropriate way forward with employees whom they consider to have a reasonable prospect of promotion, whether through an application under the ACP R&T scheme or under the SRP scheme.
+If a member of Research staff wishes to apply for promotion via ACP R&T, they must have written support from their Head of Institution, and approval from their Head of School, prior to applying.
+Evidence of this written support and approval must be sent to the ACP mailbox (acp@admin.cam.ac.uk) in order for the individual to be granted access to the application portal to prepare their application.

-The ACP R&T - Pay Progression Scheme B does not apply to clinical academics who remain on their current clinical award scheme which is subject to NHS consultant salary progression pay rules.
+The ACP R&T - Pay Progression Scheme B does not apply to clinical academics who remain on their current point on the clinical pay scale, which are subject to NHS consultant salary progression pay rules.
+The promotion will be by title only.